Live-Streaming of Mass and Events

 “Where two or three are gathered together in my name, there am I in the midst of them.”– Matthew 18:20

-Although that may look different for right now, each day of the week, and in grander form on Sundays, we still come together as a St. Theresa community through the gift of technology.
+Each day of the week, and in grander form on weekends, we come together as a St. Theresa community for the Eucharist.
+We are thrilled to continue to offer live-streamed Masses and keep everyone connected through the gift of technology.

-The church is open for prayer and adoration:
+The chapel is open for prayer and adoration:

 - Mondays, Wednesdays and Fridays from 3:00 pm – 7:00 pm